ADGEfficiency/course-starter-python/neuapp/chapters/datetimes/chapter1.md

 <exercise id="1" title="Introduction & Motivations" >

-After this chapter you will be able to:
+In the first section *Date, Time and Datetime*:

 - work with the Python `datetime` module,
-- create date, time and datetime objects in Python,
+- create `date`, `time` and `datetime` objects in Python,
-- combine a date and time into a datetime,
+- combine a `date` and `time` into a `datetime`,
-- datetime.today, now, utcnow,
-- isoformat, fromisoformat
+- get the current time using `now` and `utcnow`,
 - timedelta (converting from timedelta in col),
 - UNIX representation of time,

+In the second section *Datetime Strings and Objects*:

+- difference between strings and `datetime` objects,
+- ISO 8601, `isoformat` and `fromisoformat`,
+- format codes - specalized language for datetime string formatting,
-- making datetimes from strings with strftime,
+- making `datetime` objects from strings with `strftime`,
-- making strings from datetimes with strptime - specalized language.
+- making strings from `datetime` objects with `strptime`.

+## Motivations

+Working with dates, times, datetimes and timestamps is part of the work of any data professional - we all need to timestamp something sometime!

+Datetimes are challenging because so many things are arbitrary - where timezones are, if daylight saving applies or not - all these things are conventions.

+This means working with datetimes requires gaining a certain amount of *boilerplate* knowledge (such as that the format code for year is `%Y` or what ISO 8601 is).

+Hence a course on datetimes ^^

 </exercise>